 To recap the difference between mulch and compost:

 Mulch is typically one or two materials ground or cut up and applied as a top dressing to the finished product of your planted areas.
 It’s purpose is to suppress weeds and retain moisture.

 Compost, on the other hand, is a variety of different materials.
-Things like grass clippings, kitchen waste, dead leaves, occasionally that same rogue sock (I swear the aliens place them) and a bit of water.
+Things like grass clippings, kitchen waste, dead leaves and a bit of water.
 All those bits season together and break down over time.
 Some composters call it an art form, like the making of great wine or artisan cheese.